 Guatemala’s biggest exports are oil and gas, bananas, coffee, sugar, and non-precious metals.
-The largest recipients of goods from the country include the United States and China, as well as Mexico, El Salvador, and Panma.
+The largest recipients of goods from the country include the United States and China, as well as Mexico, El Salvador, and Panama.
+It is extremely important to follow invoicing requirements for a foreign company in Guatemala when it comes to the trade of these goods.

 How does invoicing work in Guatemala?

-To use FEL, you will need to register yourself within the Superintendency of Tax Administration (SAT), with the process requiring you or someone who represents you to be proficient in Spanish.
+To use FEL, you will need to register yourself with the Superintendency of Tax Administration (SAT).
+Either you or your legal representative must be proficient in Spanish.

 Who are the parties involved in the new Electronic Invoice modality?

-- Issuer: The person or organization issuing the electronic invoice or any other electronic tax documents (DTE).
+- Issuer: The person or organization issuing the electronic invoice or any other electronic tax document (DTE).

 - Certifier: An entity authorized by the SAT to review and certify the electronic invoices dispensed by the issuer.